 Myeloma risk increases with age, is more common among men, can be linked to previous exposure to radiation and some patients show a family history of the disease.
 Patients who have had a previous history of monoclonal gammopathy of undetermined significance are at an increased risk of developing multiple myeloma.

 Patient’s semiology can be related to bone problems or blood-related symptoms.
-Patients can have weak and fragile bones, increased risk of broken bones, and bony pain.
-Patients can also develop systemic symptoms such as weight loss, loss of appetite, and constipation.
+Patients can have weak and fragile bones, increased risk of broken bones, and bone pain.
+Patients can also develop systemic symptoms, such as weight loss, loss of appetite and constipation.

 Constipation is believed to be related to elevated blood calcium levels, which happens in patients with multiple myeloma.
 Patients can also develop anemia, or opportunistic infections.

 Patients with multiple myeloma can have low red blood cell count, elevated monoclonal antibodies, elevated light-chain proteins and elevated beta-2 microglobulin.

 A bone marrow biopsy reveals elevated counts of plasma cells in the bone marrow.
 Bone x-rays and magnetic resonance imaging can reveal the tumors.

 Treatment for multiple myeloma includes chemotherapy, biologic therapy and stem cell transplantation in case of bone marrow failure.
 Patients usually survive between 7 to 10 years after the diagnosis.